Strong local uniqueness for the vacant set of random interlacements: The observable and coarse-graining

 The case $d \geq 4$ is simpler, notably because the complexity $\Gamma(N/L) \leq C N/L$ never requires fine-tuning of $L$ beyond choosing $L$ large (in a manner depending on the various parameters).
 For instance, in the case of $\mathbb{Q}_{\mathcal{C}}[E_1]$, recalling that $|\mathcal{C}| \geq {cN}/L \log(KL)^2$ from \eqref{def:coarse_admissible1}, one obtains a bound on $\log \mathbb{Q}_{\mathcal{C}}[E_1]$ effectively of the form $c(N/L) \frac{ L^{\beta'}}{\log(KL)^2}$ and the second fraction is more than enough for large $L$ to produce a decay of exponential order $N/L$ with arbitrary large pre-factor.
 The case of $\mathbb{Q}_{\mathcal{C}}[E_2]$ is handled similarly, using that the capacity of a box of side-length $L$ grows at least quadratically when $d>3$ to handle both the second term in \eqref{eq:G-bound-pf5} and the first term in \eqref{eq:G-bound-pf9}, and appealing to item ii) of Proposition~\ref{prop:coarse_paths} for the remaining one in \eqref{eq:G-bound-pf9}.
 Notice in particular that Proposition~\ref{prop:coarse_paths} yields an exponential decay in $N$ rather than $N/L$ in this case.
-The few remaining details to conclude \eqref{eq:bootstrapped_limit_probd=4} are left to the reader. \end{proof}
+Overall, \eqref{eq:bootstrapped_limit_probd=4} follows. \end{proof}

 \begin{remark}[The events $\mathcal{F}$ and $\mathcal{G}$] We briefly return to the different roles played by the events $\F$ and $\G$ in defining the (good) event $\mathscr G$ in \eqref{def:script_G}.
 The family $\G$ will be further specified in the next section, but remains largely flexible.
 In the simplest cases of interest $\G_{z,L}$ will correspond to a (dis-)connection event inside $\tilde{D}_{z,L}$, see for instance \eqref{eq:disconnect_Gz} below, but more complex choices for $\G_{z,L}$ will also be required.
-The events $\mathcal{F}$ specified in \eqref{eq:Fext} may superficially look like a mere means to localization (cf.~ \S\ref{subsec:excursion}), but inspection of the proof of Proposition~\ref{prop:bootstrap_prob} (in particular the bounds on the events $E_2$ defined below \eqref{eq:G-bound-pf2}, and later on $\widetilde{E}_{2.2}$, cf.~\eqref{eq:G-bound-pf5}, \eqref{eq:G-bound-pf6}, \eqref{eq:G-bound-pf9} and \eqref{eq:G-bound-pf11}) reveals that they generate the leading-order contribution to \eqref{eq:bootstrapped_limit_prob1d=3}. \end{remark}
+The events $\mathcal{F}$ specified in \eqref{eq:Fext} may superficially look like a means to localization (cf.~ \S\ref{subsec:excursion}), but inspection of the proof of Proposition~\ref{prop:bootstrap_prob} (in particular the bounds on $E_2$ defined below \eqref{eq:G-bound-pf2}, and later on $\widetilde{E}_{2.2}$, cf.~\eqref{eq:G-bound-pf5}, \eqref{eq:G-bound-pf6}, \eqref{eq:G-bound-pf9} and \eqref{eq:G-bound-pf11}) reveals that they generate the leading-order contribution to \eqref{eq:bootstrapped_limit_prob1d=3}. \end{remark}